testmailtt/webhook.site/docs/cli.md

 The `forward` command listens for new incoming requests sent to your Webhook.site URL and immediately relays them to any URL you specify, or simply `localhost`.
 This URL can be any URL that the machine running Webhook.site CLI can access.

+The request method, headers and any additional path or query string parameters added to the Webhook.site URL is forwarded on to the target.
+For example, if the target URL is `https://example.com`, sending a POST request to `https://webhook.site/c33f3c3e-6018-4634-b406-65338edee460/example?query=value`, the target URL will also receive a POST request on `https://example.com/example?query=value`.

 ```shell
 docker run webhooksite/cli -- index.js forward \
   --token=1e25c1cb-e4d4-4399-a267-cd2cf1a6c864 \